 These are just some general tips on how to cool yourself quickly to prevent a severe hot flash or to cool you down from one.
 These methods are tried and true and work on just about anyone!
 There are several other medications and supplements available to manage hot flashes, make sure to talk to your doctor to see what's right for you!

 2. Drink ice water

 Staying hydrated is the best way for your body to naturally keep cool.
-If you feel a hot flash coming on, grab a glass of ice water to cool your body back down.
-Getting to know your body's tells for the onset of a hot flash can help you prevent the worst of them.
+If you feel a hot flash coming on, put your ThermApparel UnderCool Cooling Vest on first and then grab a glass of ice water to cool your body back down.
+Getting to know your body's signals for the onset of a hot flash can help you prevent the worst of them.

 Research has shown that certain foods and substances can increase your ability to experience hot flashes.
 Try to avoid alcohol, caffeine, and spicy foods to decrease hot flashes.
 These substances dehydrate your body, making it harder to stay cool during a hot flash.

 5. Sleep in a cool bed

 Proper bedding is essential for a good night's sleep in the summer heat.
 Research has shown the ideal temperature for sleep to be between 65 - 68 degrees Fahrenheit.
 Lightweight bedding is important to keep you at those temperatures throughout the night.
 You can read more about how to stay cool at night here.